open-science-uppsala/open_science_uppsala/README.md

    experiments, with some limitations on privacy-sensitive data
  * Open Code: everyone should be able to re-do, criticise and re-use scientific analyses
- * Open Hardware: everyone should be able to run a computational analysis on hardware accessible by  * Pre-registration: scientists should be open about their initial hypotheses and should not pursuaded to do p-value hacking or HARKing
+ * Open Hardware: everyone should be able to run a computational analysis on hardware with an open license
+ * Pre-registration: scientists should be open about their initial hypotheses and should not pursuaded to do p-value hacking or HARKing
  * Preregistration: publishing the methods of a scientific experiment before doing the actual experiment